andrewshumway/Fusion_getPut/README.md

   --password PASSWORD   Fusion password,  default: ${lw_PASSWORD} or 'password123'.
   --ignoreExternal      Ignore (do not process) configurations for external Solr clusters (*_SC.json) and their associated collections (*_COL.json). default: False
   -v, --verbose         Print details, default: False.
-  --humanReadable       Named for consistency with getApp.
-This param reverses the getApp mutations by copying human readable script to the script element of pipeline stages, default: False.
+  --humanReadable       This param reverses the getApp mutations by copying human readable script to the script element of pipeline stages, default: False.
   --varFile VARFILE     Protected variables file used for password replacement (if needed) default: None.
   --makeAppCollections  Do create the default collections named after the App default: False.
   --doRewrite DOREWRITE
                         Import query rewrite objects (if any), default: False.
-  --f5                  Remove the /apollo/ section of request urls as required by 5.3: False.
+  --f5                  Remove the /apollo/ section of request urls as required by 5.2: Default=True.
   --keepCollAlias       Do not create Solr collection when the Fusion Collection name does not match the Solr collection.
 Instead, fail if the collection does not exist.  default: True.
   --debug               Print debug messages while running, default: False.
   --noVerify            Do not verify SSL certificates if using https, default: False.